-"The pandemic have revolutionised the scenario, enabling a quantum leap towards discovering the need for a profound educational reform.
+"The pandemic has revolutionised the educational environment, enabling a quantum leap towards discovering the need for a profound educational reform.
 It is no longer possible to have 20th century teachers with 21st century students in a 19th century educational system.